joysticktv/joysticktv.github.io/live_streaming.md

 * Ensure your toy battery is charged over 50%
 * If you're using the dongle, try using your phone
 * If you're using your phone, change the sleep settings to keep it on
-* Ensure your Stream Master or Share Link and the Lovense Connect apps are all full up-to-date
+* Ensure your Stream Master or Share Link and the Lovense Connect apps are all fully up-to-date

-After trying these, if you’re still having issues streaming, join our [Discord](https://discord.gg/zKvCf8hrGP), and let us know in the Support channel.
+After trying these, if you’re still having issues streaming, join our [Discord](https://discord.gg/zKvCf8hrGP){:rel="nofollow noreferrer" target="_blank"}, and let us know in the Support channel.

-{% capture test_content %}
-{% include accordion.html id="ffee" label="This is a test" content="
-blah

-blah

-`Sometimes code blocks appear?ffff`

-Hopefully they do `not` get parsed improperly

-* One
-* Two
-* Three
-* Four
-* Five
-" %}
-{% endcapture %}

-{% include accordion_group.html content=test_content %}